1 Day / overnight Tour

 – 30 min scenic flight along Arnhem Land escarpment*

-Sounds of Stone delves into country and culture of the first Australians of the Kakadu region of the Northern Territory.
+Sounds of Stone delves into country and culture of the Kakadu region of the Northern Territory.

 Kakadu National Park tour

-Up before the birds, a quick cuppa and we are off to Cooinda where we join the world-renowned sunrise Yellow Waters cruise.
+Up with the sun it is time to join the world-renowned sunrise Yellow Waters cruise.
 This is the perfect cruise to witness the wakening of wildlife on the wetlands backed up by expert local commentary.

-Enjoy the full buffet breakfast at Cooinda resort after the cruise before spending some quality time in the comprehensive aboriginal culture centre, Warradjan.
+Enjoy the full buffet breakfast at Cooinda resort after the cruise before we begin the journey back to Darwin Via Pine Creek and Adelaide River.

 Submit your review